tommy-iasia/CheckLogFiles/CheckLogServer/readme.md

 # Telegram

 Server can send message through telegram if needed.
-Add a row in *Telegrams* table.
+Add one row in *Telegrams* table.
 Bot token is like 198169095:ezeY6DjZq2Hn8QsYQUuL79tTeydqCsAAGAO.
 Channel id, like -1066537600175.

+# Email

+Server can also send notification message through SMTP.
+Add one row in *Emails* table.